reallongnguyen/nestjs-vibe-coding/tasks/sprint-current-tasks.md

 - Database schema for templates with I18N support has been implemented
 - Repository layer has been updated to use the database models
 - API endpoints now support I18N for template creation and updates
+- Template validation and rendering has been enhanced
+- Hot reload capability for template updates has been implemented
+- Admin API endpoints for template management have been created
+- Unit and integration tests have been implemented

 **Tasks:**

 1. ✅ Create dynamic template storage system with versioning
 2. ✅ Add I18N support for templates
 3. ✅ Update API endpoints to support I18N for template updates
-4. Enhance template validation and rendering
+4. ✅ Enhance template validation and rendering
-5. Add hot reload capability for template updates
+5. ✅ Add hot reload capability for template updates
-6. Create admin API endpoints for template management
+6. ✅ Create admin API endpoints for template management
-7. Implement unit and integration tests
+7. ✅ Implement unit and integration tests

 **Technical Notes:**

 - Leverage the existing Handlebars integration
 - ✅ Implement database storage for templates instead of static objects
 - ✅ Support multiple languages in template content
-- Add validation for template syntax and variables
+- ✅ Add validation for template syntax and variables
-- Implement caching for frequently used templates
+- ✅ Implement caching for frequently used templates

 **API Endpoints:**